maxcine-cloud/EPEL/README.md

 * data: in this paper, we used COSMIC as the training and independent test sets, respectively.

-* out: it contains output result files, including scoring of test and training data.
+* out: it contains output result files, including prediction scores of test set.

 * plot: it contains code and data for various chart referred to in the paper.